 They’ll also weigh other cost factors, such as the chance the building can lose value as well as the cost to liquidate the asset.
 To hedge against risk of loss and being in the second-lien position, the subordinate lender may offer a loan for half the value of the remaining equity or, in our example, $125,000.

 While taking out a second-position loan could make sense for your business, here are a few things to consider:

 Higher Interest Rate

-Second position lenders often charge higher interest rates.
-According to an article by Tyler Mulligan, a faculty member of The University of North Carolina at Chapel Hill’s School of Government, second-lien commercial loans may have interest rates 100-300 basis points higher than first-lien loans, while unsecured loans without liens or collateral should have interest rates 300-400 basis points higher than first-lien loans.
+According to an article by Tyler Mulligan, a faculty member of The University of North Carolina at Chapel Hill’s School of Government, second-lien commercial loans may have interest rates 100-300 basis points higher than first-lien loans, while unsecured loans without liens or collateral may have interest rates 300-400 basis points higher than first-lien loans.